vFredo/dotfiles/README.md

 </div>

 This configuration are set for my GNU/Linux operating systems, this is really intended for my own use, but you can steal it and modified if you want to.
-There is a <code>install</code> script to configure the files, to see the options run `./install --help`.
+There is a `install` script to configure the files, to see the options run `./install --help`.
 This script creates backup copies of the current configurations that you have, but if the file that is trying to change is a symbolic link, then, if you want, the script removes it.
 For the moment, most dependencies have to be install by hand.